alicevillar/sfa_api/README.md

 >  * Protect against Components with Known Vulnerabilities: use [Project Dependency](https://pypi.org/project/dependency-check/) to scan application dependencies and check if they contain any.  :warning:TODO
 >   published vulnerabilities.
 >  * Logging & Monitoring: The logging from FlasK-Rest-Plus is standardised, a request is received and then returned.
 In  FlasK-Rest-Plus loggins are very simple, they are not
 >  very informative (thus, it is not possible to know details about each request).
-To have informative loggins we will use docker, which is where all the loggins will be
->  securely stored.
+Using docker loogs, it is possible to query, store and analyse the loggins.

   - upload só com usuário registrado pq é rastreavel.